nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 The solutions to folding over a matrix and a tree were more involved and did require more up front thought to break down problems, but what I'm hoping is you also got a sense for how programming in this way encourages the reuse of general purpose functions such as `foldRight` and `map`, and also encourages the typically helpful approach of solving complex problems by first subdividing them into simpler parts.

-Another significant benefit we have by programming in this mode is we have avoided the state mutations that arise from using imperative constructs such as varibale assignment and looping, so it will just follow that our code is threadsafe and simpler to reason about.
+Another significant benefit we have by programming in this mode is we have avoided the state mutations that arise from using imperative constructs such as variable assignment and looping, so it will just follow that our code is thread-safe and simpler to reason about.
 We can reuse the functions we make with them, like `matrixSum`, `reduceSubTree`, and `reduceTree` that we've created here, just based on the inputs and return values of their signature and their description without worrying that combining them will have unintended effects.

 If you want to further prove to yourself that these functions are easily combined, I suggest trying to combine what we created here with some requirement.
 For example, create a `Tree[List[List[Int]]]`, or tree of matrices, and then find use some composition of the functions you've defined through this post to find either the sum or another type of accumulation across all of the tree elements.